Mariners vs. Marlins Player Props Betting Odds

-Player props can be found for Ty France and Luis Arraez, among others, when the Seattle Mariners host the Miami Marlins at T-Mobile Park on Tuesday at 9:40 PM ET.
+Those looking to place a player prop wager can find odds for Ty France, Luis Arraez and others in the Seattle Mariners-Miami Marlins matchup at T-Mobile Park on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!